Now onboarding · 2026

 The Platform

-Every clip enters labeled as interview, b-roll, or edited sequence.
+Drop in the cards.
+Every clip arrives labeled as interview, b-roll, or edited sequence before anyone has watched a frame.
 Story starts at ingest, not at the timeline.

-AI reads every interview for narrative arc and surfaces the moments that move the story, including ones you would never have thought to look for.
+AI reads every interview for narrative arc and hands you the moments that move the story, including ones you would never have thought to look for.

-A new kind of editing interface.
-Edit in language, but every sentence is anchored to a face, a moment, a clip.
+Work in language, with every sentence anchored to a face, a moment, a clip.
 See the whole story at once, then export a native sequence.

 Frame-accurate comments, formal approvals, and public or private draft sharing.
-Everyone working from the same story, not a version of it.
+The whole team works from the same story, not a version of it.

 The full engine.